Do you always understand Copic Marker tutorial instructions?

 Now I'm not pointing the finger at marker bloggers, I'm guilty too.

 I suspect a few of my students have wandered around in the wilderness after one of my classes.
-I really try to break everything down into the simplest of steps but it's impossible to think of all contingencies floating around out there.
+I try to break everything down into simple steps but it's impossible to think of all contingencies floating around out there.

 Writing complete and clear tutorials is hard work.